Pynnah/Scripts/README.md

 ### dmenu_wallpaper
 This script allows the user to dynamically change their wallpaper using `xwallpaper`.
 It searches for files in `~/Backgrounds`, and creates a copy of the selection which is passed into `xwallpaper`.
 This allows the last selection to be persistent across boots, which means you needn't select the same wallpaper every time you boot into your environment.

+### dmenu_files
+This script acts as a simple, unobtrusive file browser.
+It performs only two functions: changing directories, and opening files with `xdg-open`.
+If you wish to go up a directory level, you must type ".." or "../" manually, as it does not display with the default `ls` command.
+You could, however, change the script to use `ls -a` to displat all hidden files and directories.

 ## Python scripts
 These are a collection of various scripts written in Python.
 Some are standalone items made for fun, while others may be made for integration into other projects or programs.